Facets-cloud/InCa/docs/2_terminologies.md

 ### Definition

-Intents of the same type may still differ in details of its implementation.
-But the intent specification and the mode of interaction with it remains unchanged.
-These intents are then said to be of different "flavors".
+Flavors represent specific implementations of the Intents described by a generic Intent Type, detailing the unique aspects of its implementation while maintaining consistent specifications and interaction modes.

 ### Rationale